 Hope you enjoy!

-How To Prepare a Breakfast Casserole
+How to Make a Mexican Casserole

 Place your cubed bread into your baking dish.